 - Urine leakage when laying down and/or sleeping

-Radiographs (x-rays) with contrast (special dye) given IV to help highlight the kidney and urinary tract.
-Figure 1
+- Radiographs (x-rays) with contrast (special dye) given IV to help highlight the kidney and urinary tract.
+(Figure 1)

-Computed tomography (CT) with contrast to evaluate the urinary tract.
-Figure 2
+- Computed tomography (CT) with contrast to evaluate the urinary tract.
+(Figure 2)

 Aftercare of these patients is dependent on the approach for treatment.
 If an open approach to the abdomen is performed then 2 weeks of activity restriction with incisional care is advised.
-If a minimally invasive approach using cystoscopy is recommended and performed then patients may return to normal activity much faster.
+If a minimally invasive approach using cystoscopy is performed then patients may return to normal activity much faster.
 Follow up serial urinalysis and cultures are advised

-The main post-operative risks include continued incontinence, leakage of urine into the abdomen, stricture of the surgical site, urinary tract infection, etc. In some cases of continual incontinence further improvement may be achieved with incorporation of medications to help with urethral sphincter tone and/or the placement of an adjustable artificial urethral sphincter.
+The main post-operative risks include continued incontinence, leakage of urine into the abdomen, stricture of the surgical site, and urinary tract infection.
+In some cases of continual incontinence further improvement may be achieved with incorporation of medications to help with urethral sphincter tone and/or the placement of an adjustable artificial urethral sphincter.
 Male patients with urinary incontinence secondary to ectopic ureters can have a higher success rates (70-80%) than females following surgical intervention.
 Unfortunately, even with surgical intervention and medical management 25-70% of female patients may still have persistent urinary incontinence.